Beyond Mapping

 _____________________________

-Topic 6, Alternative Data Structures, in Spatial Reasoning for
+Author’s Notes: Topic 6, “Alternative Data Structures,” in Spatial

-structures and describes related alternative structures including TIN,
+data structures and describes related alternative structures including TIN, Quadtree, Rasterized Lines and Vectorized Cells.

 (GeoWorld, March 2007, pg.
 28-30)

 One of the most fundamental concepts in the paper map world is Geographic Scale—the relationship between a distance on a map and its corresponding distance on the earth.
-In equation form, scaleratio= (map distance / ground distance) but is often expressed as a representative fraction (RF), such as scaleRF= 1:63,360 meaning 1 inch on the map represents 63,360 inches (or 1 mile) on the earth’s surface.
+In equation form, scaleratio= map distance / ground distance but is often expressed as a representative fraction (RF), such as scaleRF= 1:63,360 meaning 1 inch on the map represents 63,360 inches (or 1 mile) on the earth’s surface.

-However in the digital map world, this traditional concept of scale doesn’t exist.
-While at first this might seem like geographical heresy, note that the “map distance” component of the relationship is assumed to be fixed as ink marks on paper.
+However in the digital map world, this traditional concept of scale does not exist.
+While at first this might seem like cartographic heresy, note that the “map distance” component of the relationship is assumed to be fixed as ink marks on paper.
 In a GIS, however, the map features are stored as organized sets of numbers representing their spatial position (coordinates for “where”) and thematic attribute (map values for “what”).
 One can zoom in and out on the data thereby creating a continuous gradient of geographic scales in the resulting display or hardcopy plot.

-Hence geographic scale is a function of the display, not an inherent property of the digital mapped data.
+Hence geographic scale is a function of the display, not an inherent property of the digital mapped data set.
 What is important is the implied concept of informational scale, or Resolution—the ability to discern detail.
 Traditionally it is implicit that as geographic scale decreases, resolution also diminishes since drafted feature boundaries must be smoothed, simplified or not shown at all due to the width of the inked lines.

 Figure 1.
-Spatial Resolution describes the level of positional detail
+Spatial Resolution describes the level of positional detail used to

-used to track a geographic pattern or distribution.
+track a geographic pattern or distribution.

 For line features in vector, however, the smallest addressable unit is the line segment with larger segments capturing less detail as the implied straight line misses the subtle wiggles and waggles of a pattern.
 Similarly, large grid cells capture less linear detail than smaller cells.